genesiscommunitysuccess/docs/how-to-contribute-Internal.md

-# Genesis docs contribution guide
+# Genesis docs contribution guide for internal contributors

 Documentation is written using [Markdown format](markdown-syntax.md).

+---

 The genesis platform team is working to enable its community by providing access to the docs repository and encouraging everyone to be part of it.